karevin07/docker-data-ETL/README.md

 This project is a data etl flow with airflow and spark:

-A simple data etl flow extract news by web crawler, use jieba to cut the words, load the data to postgres
+A lightweight data etl flow extract news by web crawler, use jieba to cut the words, load the data to postgres

-- architecture
+### architecture
 ```mermaid
 flowchart

     user("Data Enginner")

     master("master")
     worker1("worker1")